aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 2. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
 3. Third Party LLM Services: Anthropic Claude.
 Others may be added in future.
 4. Any other LLM model or API you like via a user provided Lambda function.

+> <mark>**_NOTE: Optimize Kendra:_** When using Kendra, we recommend requesting a larger document excerpt to be returned from queries.
+In the browser window you are using for AWS Management Console navigate to [Kendra Service Quota](https://console.aws.amazon.com/servicequotas/home/services/kendra/quotas/L-196E775D), choose Request quota increase, and change quota value to a number up to a max of 750.</mark>

 ### 1. Amazon Bedrock